Why bi-amp your speakers?

 Why did bi-amping make a difference?
 Let's talk about the nuts and bolts of how it works first.
 Then we'll dive into what you need to bi-amp your speakers.

 How does bi-amping work?

 Bi-amping is a speaker connection method that uses two channels of amplification to power a single speaker.
 It's commonly used with the front left and right speakers of a home theater system.

 Instead of a speaker's woofer and tweeter sections sharing one channel of power, they each get dedicated channels of amplification.
 This feature is found on select tower speakers and premium bookshelf speakers.

 A bi-amp capable speaker has two sets of input terminals for connecting to two separate receiver channels.

 On the amplifier side

 Many of us have a 7.1-channel home theater receiver, but only use it to power a five-speaker surround sound system.
-Some 7.1-channel receivers let you reassign the sixth and seventh channel outputs for other applications.
+Bi-amp capable receivers let you redistribute the power from the sixth and seventh channel outputs for other applications.

 Setting up a bi-amped system

 Here's a short checklist of what you need to get started: